nwcourses/nwcourses.github.io/COM421/week8.md

 1. Implement breadth-first search using the tree.
 2. If you finish question 1, implement a depth-first binary search using the tree.

+Again, you may find that *pseudocode* helps you.